CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 Tuning an Arm is very similar to tuning a turret, just with the addition of needing to account for gravity.
 As such, the process is nearly identical, except for a small section dedicated to dialing in the kG term.

-As with the previous examples, red is the setpoint in rotations, purple is the current position, and green is the torque current in amps.
+As with the previous example, red is the setpoint in rotations, purple is the current position, and green is the torque current in amps.
 This particular arm has a 35:1 gear reduction, with the ``RotorToSensorRatio`` and ``SensorToMechanismRatio`` configs set up accordingly.

 The steps: